 Ultimately, a personal loan application considers your existing debt and your ability to repay the loan.
 Your current employment will factor in to how well-suited you are to repay the loan, as will your credit score.
-In most cases, this means you need a good credit score to qualify for an unsecured personal loan at a low interest rate.
+In most cases, this means you need a good credit score to qualify for an unsecured personal loan at a low-interest rate.
 Lenders will also consider the ratio of your income to existing debt, and what kind of monthly payments you can afford in the repayment period.

 If you wouldn’t otherwise qualify because of a poor credit score, you could also consider asking a close friend or family member to co-sign your personal loan.
-Adding a co-signer with a good credit score to your application could help you get you a lower interest rate on your loan.
+Adding a co-signer with a good credit score to your application could help you get a lower interest rate on your loan.